 Let’s imagine you wake up one morning and head out to work.
-As you approach your vehicle, you try to open your car with your key.
+As you approach your vehicle, you try to unlock your car with your key.

 No success.
-Exasperated, you then use the manual lock and try to turn the key — again, to no avail.
+Frustrated, you then use the manual lock and try to turn the key — again, to no avail.

 So what do you do?

-This guide examines several causes your key turns but doesn’t unlock your vehicle door.
-Each section includes a swift fix you can try.
+This guide examines several causes your key turns but doesn’t unlock your automobile door.
+Each section includes a rapid fix you can try.

 I’m ready to modify the text you provide according to your instructions.
 Please share the text you’d like me to work on.